Information here will be updated as necessary.

 If you arrive by car, find a safe parking space and leave the car for the weekend.

 Event venue has no designated parking area.
 Parking in nearby streets is either free during weekends (purple zones) or reserved for locals residents only (blue zones).

 Parking tips by Prague city - https://www.parkujvklidu.cz/prague-parking/

-Disabled parking - please contact us at email@example.com
+Disabled parking at the event - please contact us at firstname.lastname@example.org

 Official currency is Czech crown.
 The Euro is accepted in many places but certainly not everywhere.
 Cash in euros may not be accepted especially in smaller venues - small shops, market stalls, kiosks.

 Credit cards and debit cards are widely accepted, so there is no need to have large amounts of cash at hand.
 You can pay larger amounts by cards and take along some cash for smaller payments and places that do not accept cards.